6.3 Borrowing and References

 6.3.2 Borrowing Rules

-2. References must always be valid.
+2. References must always be valid (no dangling pointers).

 Single Mutable Reference